-By Road – Driving from Los Angeles or San Francisco is about four to five hours.
+By Road – Driving from Los Angeles or San Francisco takes four to five hours.
 Greyhound bus service is also available from Los Angeles and Las Vegas to Visalia and Fresno (the two closest towns to Sequoia National Park)

 By air – The closest airport is Fresno Yosemite International Airport; from the airport, the distance to Sequoia National Park is 81 miles/130 kilometers.
 Car rental is available at the airport.